 Last time I was there, there were a few resorts with more being built so I’d suggest hurrying up if you want to catch it before its essence is truly gone.
 All things aside, the landscape is truly mesmerising.

 #6 – Wachiratarn Waterfall

-Waterfall abseiling at one of Thailand’s top tourist attraction.
+Waterfall abseiling at one of the top places to visit in Thailand.

 Water abseiling is absolutely one of the most kickass things to do in Thailand!
 If you didn’t know, regular abseiling merely means to rappel down a rock wall.
 How is waterfall abseiling different?
 You guessed it!